jetstream-cloud/js2docs/docs/faq/alloc.md

 !!!
 Note "Use ACCESS CI credentials if you're having trouble authenticating"

-     We know ACCESS-CI credentials work correctly and recommend using those unless you are 100% sure you have linked credentials PREVIOUSLY in CILogon.
+     We know ACCESS-CI credentials work correctly and recommend using those unless you are 100% sure you have linked credentials PREVIOUSLY in CILogon.<p>Please note that other CILogon credentials (i.e. for your home institution or Google) must be set up outside of this process.
+Follow these [Linking instructions](https://identity.access-ci.org/id-linking){target=_blank} to link your home institution or other organization (e.g. Google, ORCID, etc) credentials.

 ####Is there an overview of the types of allocations available as well as any restrictions those allocations have?